Visco89/holiday/README.md

-Project to calculate long weekend over the year
+Project to calculate long weekends over the year